Bike Ownership & Bike Insurance Transfer Process

 • Step 2: Submit forms 29 and 30 along with RC, two-wheeler insurance documents, emission test papers, and other required documents to the directorate of the RTO.
 Also, submit your passport-size photo as per requirement.

 • Step 3: Once you submit all the documents and finish the procedure, the RTO will verify them.
-If everything goes in order, they will transfer the insurance ownership to the new owner.
+If everything goes in order, the bike insurance name transfer will be successful.

 Things to Keep in Mind While Transferring Bike Insurance to New Owner